-- 6.1 Keeping Children Safe in Education is clear: 'All school and college staff members should be aware of the signs of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection'. - 6.2 Recognising child abuse is not always easy, and it is not the responsibility of school staff to decide whether or not child abuse has definitely taken place or if a child is at significant risk.
+- 6.1 Keeping Children Safe in Education is clear: 'All school and college staff members should be aware of the signs of abuse and neglect so that they are able to identify cases of children who may need help or protection'. - 6.2 Recognising child abuse is not always easy, and it is not the responsibility of school staff to decide whether child abuse has taken place or if a child is at significant risk.
 They do, however, have a clear individual responsibility to act if they have a concern about a child's welfare or safety or if a child talks about (discloses) abuse.
-They should maintain an attitude of 'it could happen here' and always act in the best interests of the child.
+They should maintain an attitude of 'it could happen here' and always act in the best interests of the child. - 6.3 Knowing what to look for is vital to the early identification of abuse and neglect.
+If staff are unsure, they should always speak to the designated safeguarding lead (or deputy) Any concerns about a child's welfare, should be acted upon immediately and recorded on the school's online software "My Concern".
+If online access unavailable, the standard concern form should be completed and presented to the DSL, who will enter the details on to 'My Concern'. - 6.4 All school staff should be aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
+In most cases, multiple issues will overlap with one another. - 6.5 All staff should be aware of the process for making referrals to children's social care and for statutory assessments under the children Act 1989, especially section 17 (children in need) and section 47 (a child suffering or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments.